-The Corresponding Author shall obtain in writing all consents necessary for the reproduction of any material in which a third-party right subsists, including quotations, photographs and illustrations, in all editions of the Work worldwide for the full term of the above licenses, and shall provide to IntechOpen on demand the original copies of such consents for inspection (at IntechOpen's option) or photocopies of such consents.
+3.3 The Corresponding Author shall obtain in writing all consents necessary for the reproduction of any material in which a third-party right exists, including quotations, photographs and illustrations, in all editions of the Chapter worldwide for the full term of the above licenses, and shall provide to IntechOpen upon request the original copies of such consents for inspection (at IntechOpen's option) or photocopies of such consents.

 The Corresponding Author shall obtain written informed consent for publication from people who might recognize themselves or be identified by others (e.g. from case reports or photographs).

-The Corresponding Author shall respect confidentiality rights during and after the termination of this Agreement.
-The information contained in all correspondence and documents as part of the publishing activity between IntechOpen and the Corresponding authors and Co-Authors are confidential and are intended only for the recipient.
+3.4 The Corresponding Author and any Co-Author shall respect confidentiality rights during and after the termination of this Agreement.
+The information contained in all correspondence and documents as part of the publishing activity between IntechOpen and the Corresponding Author and any Co-Author are confidential and are intended only for the recipient.
 The contents may not be disclosed publicly and are not intended for unauthorized use or distribution.
 Any use, disclosure, copying, or distribution is prohibited and may be unlawful.

-IntechOpen has a right to terminate this Publication Agreement for quality, program, technical or other reasons with immediate effect, including without limitation (i) if the Corresponding Author and/or any Co-Author commits a material breach of this Publication Agreement; (ii) if the Corresponding Author and/or any Co-Author (being an individual) is the subject of a bankruptcy petition, application or order; or (iii) if the Corresponding Author and/or any Co-Author (being a company) commences negotiations with all or any class of its creditors with a view to rescheduling any of its debts, or makes a proposal for or enters into any compromise or arrangement with any of its creditors.
+5.1 IntechOpen has a right to terminate this Publication Agreement for quality, program, technical or other reasons with immediate effect, including without limitation (i) if the Corresponding Author or any Co-Author commits a material breach of this Publication Agreement; (ii) if the Corresponding Author or any Co-Author (being an individual) is the subject of a bankruptcy petition, application or order; or (iii) if the Corresponding Author or any Co-Author (being a company) commences negotiations with all or any class of its creditors with a view to rescheduling any of its debts, or makes a proposal for or enters into any compromise or arrangement with any of its creditors.

-Unless prevented from doing so by events outside its reasonable control IntechOpen, in its discretion, agrees to publish the Work attributing it to the Corresponding Author and Co-Authors.
+6.1 Unless prevented from doing so by events outside its reasonable control, IntechOpen, in its discretion, agrees to publish the Chapter attributing it to the Corresponding Author and any Co-Author.

-IntechOpen has the right to include/use the Corresponding Author and Co-Authors names and likeness in connection with scientific dissemination, retrieval, archiving, web hosting and promotion and marketing of the Work and has the right to contact the Corresponding Author and Co-Authors until the Work is publicly available on any platform owned and/or operated by IntechOpen.
+6.2 IntechOpen has the right to use the Corresponding Author’s and any Co-Author’s names and likeness in connection with scientific dissemination, retrieval, archiving, web hosting and promotion and marketing of the Chapter and has the right to contact the Corresponding Author and any Co-Author until the Chapter is publicly available on any platform owned and/or operated by IntechOpen.

-IntechOpen is granted the authority to enforce the rights from this Publication Agreement, on behalf of the Corresponding Author and Co-Authors, against third parties (for example in cases of plagiarism or copyright infringements).
-In respect of any such infringement or suspected infringement of the copyright in the Work, IntechOpen shall have absolute discretion in addressing any such infringement which is likely to affect IntechOpen's rights under this Publication Agreement, including issuing and conducting proceedings against the suspected infringer.
+6.3 IntechOpen is granted the authority to enforce the rights from this Publication Agreement, on behalf of the Corresponding Author and any Co-Author, against third parties (for example in cases of plagiarism or copyright infringements).
+In respect of any such infringement or suspected infringement of the copyright in the Chapter, IntechOpen shall have absolute discretion in addressing any such infringement which is likely to affect IntechOpen's rights under this Publication Agreement, including issuing and conducting proceedings against the suspected infringer.